Access to athletic trainers is important for fast concussion diagnoses

 The findings are the result of a survey of Wisconsin’s more than 400 high schools with competitive sports programs.
 Among the survey were questions about the school’s access to qualified trainers.

-Shockingly, only approximately a third of surveyed schools had athletic trainers available during all practices and games.
+Shockingly, only approximately a third of surveyed schools had athletic trainers available during all practices and games like those listed on http://188.8.131.52/.
 The other schools have only limited or extremely limited access to licensed trainers.

 This is particularly troubling, as concussions may be more likely to be missed in sporadic checkups or meetings with trainers.
 Having a relationship with the athletes allows trainers to more accurately gauge if an athlete is experiencing issues with cognition or memory.